53

 • 6

 $\begingroup$ The rest of your points are fine, but I disagree about the last paragraph.
 Math.SE is very much about social networking.
-At least for me (I don't have a facebook account and don't plan to get one). $\endgroup$ May 5, 2013 at 9:43
+At least for me (I don't have a facebook account and don't plan to get one). $\endgroup$ Commented May 5, 2013 at 9:43

 • 1